-This discussion covers the financial results and other developments during April13-March 14 in respect of Marico Consolidated comprising its domestic FMCGbusiness and its International FMCG business (exports from India and the operations of itsoverseas subsidiaries).
-The Consolidated entity has been referred to as Maricoor Group or Your Group in this discussion.
+This discussion covers the financial results and other developments during April 2014 -March 2015 in respect of Marico Consolidated comprising its domestic and internationalFMCG business.
+The Consolidated entity has been referred to as 'Marico' or 'Group' or'Company' in this discussion.

-INDUSTRY STRUCTURE AND DEVELOPMENT:
+INDUSTRY STRUCTURE AND DEVELOPMENT

 Middle East and North Africa (MENA)

 Falling global oil prices in recent weeks have brought the economic vulnerabilities ofthe GCC region to the forefront.
 However, countries like the UAE may not have an immediateimpact on the back of tourism, real estate, and retail sectors.
 The GDP of UAE isforecasted to grow at 4.6% in 2015.
 In Saudi Arabia, subdued inflationary conditions areexpected to continue.